byemaxx/MetaX/Docs/MetaX_Cookbook.md

   - Show Linked Taxa Only: only shows the taxa linked with the current function in the taxa combo box.

-  - Show Linked Func Only: only shows the function linked with the current taxon in the function combo box.
+  - Show Linked Func Only: Only shows the functions linked with the current taxon in the function combo box.

-    ​	**Do  not forget to click <u>Reset Function Taxa List</u> to reset all items after the filtering**
+    **Do not forget to click <u>Reset Function Taxa List</u> to restore all items after filtering.**